StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

-# Delayed Transmission in Mortgage Rates
+# Delayed Transmission in Mortgage Rates Regression Model

 This project investigates whether adding multiple constant time-delays can improve the predictive power of a standard memoryless model in a simple fixed-income setting.
 The motivating question is: